Nuclearfossil/VRTestbed/README.md

 Movement is controlled currently by the mouse and keyboard.
 Use `W` and `A` to accelerate and deccelerate. `0` to come to a full stop.

+The are assets aren't mine.
+They're from a gentleman who posted his models for a Star Wars Battlefront title he was working on a while ago.
+You can get the full details in the `raw.zip` file.
+TODO: Add the appropriate links to his work here.

 ## Classes
 ### Pawns
 #### StarfighterPawn